 “British conservative sources sought to distance themselves from Acre, an organisation they helped to create, which has been described by some party insiders as ‘“Daniel Hannan’s travel agency”.”

-What do Hannan’s associates want?
+What do Hannan and his associates / funders want?

 “A radical blueprint for a free trade deal between the UK and the US that would see the NHS opened to foreign competition, a bonfire of consumer and environmental regulations and freedom of movement between the two countries for workers, is to be launched by prominent Brexiters.